If the seedbed is good, the outcome will be

 Harrows also assist producers in managing chemical applications when utilizing a seed drill or direct seeder in conjunction with an onboard pre-emergent chemical.
 Extensive ground cover or existing weeds can interfere with the uniform application of popular broadacre herbicides like Treflan.
 Non-uniform application can in turn significantly reduce effectiveness, allowing weed escapees and damaging a crop’s long-term performance.

-Incorporation of previous years’ crop residues and stubbles into the seedbed also plays an important role in maximizing the herbicides efficacy .
+Incorporation of previous years’ crop residues and stubbles into the seedbed is also important in maximising the herbicides efficacy .
 Unincorporated organic matter can serve as a barrier to herbicides, keeping the chemicals from reaching the soil or making them unavailable for weed control via chemical binding.
 Harrows allow producers to keep both the soil-boosting organic matter driven by minimal till systems while still ensuring chemicals reach the soil levels where they perform best.

 Fine tune your strategy

 Fine-tuning a tillage and seedbed preparation strategy can help boost production quality on forage crops like oaten hay.
-Utilizing a harrow as part of this strategy is a good approach, as it creates a seedbed that is both rich in organic matter from incorporated residues and well-suited for planting and pre-emergent herbicide application.
+Utilising a harrow as part of this strategy is a good approach.
+This creates a seedbed that is both rich in organic matter from incorporated residues, and well-suited for planting and pre-emergent herbicide application.
 And just like their human counterparts, seeds perform best – and yield better! – when their bed is well-made.